 It takes a tremendous maturity, a maturity I don’t possess, to strike the balance of involvement/detachment which makes us creatively useful, able to be compassionate, to be involved in the other person’s suffering rather than in our own response to it.
 False compassion, or sentimentality, always leads us to escape by withdrawing, by becoming cold and impassive and wounding.
 (1972, pp. 117-120)

 I appreciate her honesty.
 L’Engle’s phrase, “which makes us creatively useful” continues to captivate me.
-I need to give more thought to what it means to be creatively useful — not always in conspicuous or obvious ways, but in those that are unexpected, as-needed, thoughtful, imaginative, inspired, original.
+I need to give more thought to what it means to be useful to others in ways that are not always obvious or predictable, but in those that are unexpected, thoughtful, imaginative, inspired, original, inconspicuous.

 I don’t see memento mori as grim or depressing.
 I see it as a reminder that we have before us the task of sorting through the detritus of everyday life to ascertain what ultimately does and does not matter.

 It appears this business gets easier as time gets shorter.
 Atul Gawande (2014) in his book, Being Mortal: Medicine and What Matters in the End, explains how “socioemotional selectivity theory” developed by Stanford psychologist Laura Carstensen gives some insight into the value of close social relationships.
 Essentially, the theory posits that as people progress toward the end of their lives, they become more selective about how they invest in emotionally meaningful goals and relationships.
 This allows them to maintain positive emotional regulation:

 …how we seek to spend our time may depend on how much time we perceive ourselves to have.
 When you are young and healthy, you believe you will live forever.
 You do not worry about losing any of your capabilities.
 People tell you “the world is your oyster,”